 - Ask the database administrator to assign the permissions for the installation.
-After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package under \layout\image-full\x64\Session Recording on the Citrix Virtual Apps and Desktops ISO.
+After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package (unzip the ISO file, and you can find this msi package under ...\x64\Session Recording).
 During the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
 Type the correct credentials and then click OK to continue the installation.